Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor: Reinforcement learning setup

 \subsection{Observation and action spaces}

 In this work, we consider a 12-dimensional observation space consisting of the position $[ ] \in \mathbb{R}^3$, the Euler angles $[ ] \in \mathbb{S}^1 \times \mathbb{S}^1 \times \mathbb{S}^1$, the linear velocities $[ ] \in \mathbb{R}^3$ and the angular velocities $[ ] \in \mathbb{R}^3$.
 The rotor speeds $R_1, \ldots, R_4$ (in RPM) of the propellers constitute the action space.
-The reinforcement learning policy $\pi$ maps the observation space to the action space.
-Although the rotor speeds are an unconventional choice for the action space, this article intends to find an end-to-end policy that directly maps the states to the raw control inputs.
-The Crazyflie experimental setup considered in this work allows for direct control with the RPMs of the motors (through the PWMs).
+The end-to-end reinforcement learning policy $\pi$ directly maps the observation space (states) to the action space (RPMs of the motors).
+The Crazyflie Quadrotor considered in this work allows for direct control with the RPMs of the motors.